ahopgood/Vagrant-Puppet/modules/httpd/README.markdown

 ```
 And like this on CentOS (7 in `/etc/httpd/sites-enabled/www.alexander.com.conf` and 6 in `/etc/httpd/conf/conf.d`

-### Depdendencies
+### Dependencies
-This will only work if the headers module is installed on apache which is done by this module.
+This will only work if the headers module is installed on apache which is done by the `httpd::header::install` module.
-This module requires virtual host sites support:
+This module requires virtual host sites support if it is to be set on a VirtualHost:
 `class {"httpd::virtual_host::sites":}`

 ## Content Security Policy header <a name="Content_Security_Policy_header"></a>